pivotal-cf/docs-pks/monitor-sinks.hbs.md

 Your log format depends on the type of `ClusterLogSink` or `LogSink` you want to use.
-For example, if you use a `ClusterLogSink` or `LogSink` resource of type `syslog`, Tanzu Kubernetes Grid Integrated Edition formats your logs as described in the sections below.
+For example, if you use a `ClusterLogSink` or `LogSink` resource of type `syslog`,
+{{  vars.product }} formats your logs as described in the sections below.

 #### <a id='syslog'></a>Syslog Format